lindseysim/templatize/README.md

 ## Scoping and the context directive

 All keys in template tags must provide the full path to the data-binding, even if within a section.
 However, one way to shortcut to the inner-most context is by prefacing the tag key with the context directive (`.`).
-A naked context tag (`{{.}}`) is particular useful for repeating sections with flat values.
+A naked context tag (`{{.}}`) is particularly useful for repeating sections with flat values.

 &nbsp; *Template:*